 The content of ads is not determined by Daily Prayer, but by your computer.
 If you see something you consider objectionable, it is an opportunity for you to examine what websites your have been visiting.

 Contributors (of any amount) can ask to have advertising turned off.

 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

-11 Now when Moses had become a man, one day he went out to his people and saw how hard their work was; and he saw an Egyptian giving blows to a Hebrew, one of his people.
+11 Now it came about in those days, when Moses had grown up, that he went out to his brethren and looked on their hard labors; and he saw an Egyptian beating a Hebrew, one of his brethren.

 Please note that, if you want a book from the Apocrypha (1 Esdras, 2 Esdras, Greek Additions to Esther, 1 Maccabees, 2 Maccabees, Tobit, Judith, Wisdom of Solomon, Sirach, Baruch, Epistle of Jeremiah, Susannah, Azariah, Manasseh, Bel and the Dragon) they are currently available only by choosing "Apocrypha - King James Version".